The oldest public wildflower garden in the United States

 Common Periwinkle is an introduced mildly invasive perennial trailing vine without tendrils.
 Its stems lie prostrate on the ground forming a dense mat.
 Shoots are slender, green and root at the nodes.

 The leaves are firm, glossy ever-green, opposite, elliptical to ovate, up to 1 inch long and half as wide.
 The tips are blunt to acute, the base tapered to a short stalk.
 Margins are smooth and the area of the midvein is a lighter color.
 The underside is slightly paler in color but glossy also.

 Inflorescence: Flowers are solitary, stalked and arise from the leaf axil.

 The flowers are about 1 inch wide, with bluish-purple corollas that form a funnel shape with the 5 petals spreading outward from the top of the funnel.
 The spreading parts of the petals are wedge shaped, broadest at the tip, with fused bases forming the funnel.
 They are slightly asymmetrical producing a pinwheel effect as though the corolla were rapidly rotating about the center and suddenly stopped.
 The inside of the corolla has fine hair at the throat, the outside is smooth.
 Inside the throat of the corolla but not exserted are five stamens with green filaments and yellow anthers.
-Stamens are opposite the petals and joined together in the throat of the corolla with the anthers folding around the single green style with a stigmatic disc a the top that has fine white hair but the actual stigma lies on the underside of the disc preventing self fertilization.
+Stamens are opposite the petals and joined together in the throat of the corolla with the anthers folding around the single green style with a stigmatic disc at the top that has fine white hair but the actual stigma lies on the underside of the disc preventing self fertilization.
 The outer short green calyx has five long pointed lobes.

-Seed: Fertile flowers can produce a pair of one inch long pods (follicles) that contain a few dark seeds but most flowers do not produce the pods as the plant reproduces mostly from the root system.
+Seed: Fertile flowers can produce a pair of one inch long pods (follicles) that contain a few dark seeds but most flowers do not produce the pods as the plant reproduces mostly from root system.